-Rucaparib safety information is primarily informed by data from the ARIEL2 trial.
-Toxicities related to rucaparib were similar to those of olaparib, although nearly half of the patients who participated in ARIEL2 experienced a dose reduction related to a treatment-emergent adverse event (49%).23 In addition, grade 3-4 increases in liver enzyme levels (aspartate aminotransferase [AST] and alanine transaminase [ALT]) were reported.
+Rucaparib safety information is primarily informed by data from the ARIEL2 and ARIEL3 trials.
+Toxicities related to rucaparib were similar to those of olaparib, although half of the patients who participated in ARIEL3 experienced a dose reduction related to a treatment-emergent adverse event (55%).23 In addition, grade 3-4 increases in liver enzyme levels (aspartate aminotransferase [AST] and alanine transaminase [ALT]) were reported.
 As with olaparib and niraparib, the FDA prescribing information includes a warning to monitor patients for hematologic toxicity because of the possibility of MDS/AML.
+Two deaths were reported in ARIEL3 due to MDS/AML in the rucaparib arm (zero with placebo).